-You should be comfortable with basic weaving vocabulary, know how to read a weaving pattern, feel fairly comfortable managing the warping process including packing your warp beam and tying on.
+You should be comfortable with basic weaving vocabulary, know how to read a weaving pattern, feel fairly comfortable managing the warping and weaving process including packing your warp beam, tying on, and managing a pick-up stick.
 The focus of the warping demonstration will be on threading the heddles.

 Most importantly, weave-alongs are for weavers who want to try new things in the company of their fellow weavers.
 You don’t know what you can do until you try.
 I invite you to weave-along, swatch-along, or watch-along.
 It all counts!